-You can download the FINRA Cybersecurity Checklist here.
-Best advice: Look at this together with IT staff or an IT services vendor who has cybersecurity experience.
-Delegate the information gathering and input as necessary, but stay involved.
+Pro Tip: Look at this with IT staff or an outsourced IT service vendor with cybersecurity experience.
+Delegate the information gathering and input as you see fit, but stay involved throughout the process.

-The Overview tab explains the document’s purpose and methods, and asks five questions that will determine which of the 12 sections you should complete (most financial services SMBs should complete all 12).
+The Overview tab explains the document’s purpose and methods.
+It asks five questions that will determine which of the 12 sections you should complete.

 The Resources tab includes helpful background links for each of the 12 sections.
-The links, to sources like NIST, FINRA and AICPA, give you background on why the checklist asks for the information that it does.
+The links (to sources like NIST, FINRA and AICPA) give you background information on why the checklist asks for the information that it does.

 When you see asterisks throughout this spreadsheet, scroll down and check the footnotes — they’re usually quite helpful definitions, details, and instructions.

 Some tabs have key sections hidden 30 to 40 rows down, so look for those.
-(We’ll note some of those in the following hints for each section.)
+We’ll note some of them in the following hints for each section.

 Tips for Completing the FINRA Cybersecurity Checklist’s 12 Sections